 Failure to Use SLTP Orders

 Stop-loss and take-profit orders can become a valuable addition to your trading arsenal.
 Take-profit can be of great value, yet it is stop-loss that can make or break the deal.
 The latter one can also help you abide by the trading strategy you’ve developed.
 The thing is it is sometimes hard for people to close deals when necessary — either due to the lack of time, poor discipline or excessive emotionality.
 An automated program, deprived of any feelings, can help you close the deal when neccessary.

 Surrendering to Tilt

 Your emotional state is of tremendous importance when you trade.
 The term ‘tilt’ comes from poker and means a state of mental confusion in which a person starts to adopt less than optimal strategies.
 It is no secret that when you do the wrong thing over and over again, you are not going to get great results.
 Quite the contrary.
 In trading that means that you can easily run out of money on your account in only one sitting.
-To break the vicious circle, a trader is advised to take a short break, relax and concentrate on activities, unrelated to trading.
+To break the vicious circle, a trader could take a short break, relax and concentrate on activities that are unrelated to trading.

 Too Much Leverage

 When working with IQ Option, you have an opportunity to trade most of your favorite assets with a multiplier, which means that the profit you make (and the losses you incur) are multiplied by the corresponding value.
 Novice traders oftentimes believe higher leverages will let them earn more quickly.
 But in reality, it is usually just a road to oblivion.
 One sudden move in the wrong direction and your investment is wiped out.
 Do not rely on an extremely high multiplier (at least, when you are not 100% sure about the direction of the trend), as it can do more harm than good.